 The question then becomes: “How do I know if what I’m feeling is love – or something else?”
 Enter our old, and (mostly) reliable friend, science.

 Loads of research on love and relationships helps provide a “science-y” glimpse into what distinguishes love and “other emotions” – like attraction – for some of us.

 So, what does the science say about what separates love from “other stuff”?

 Here are five signs that you’ve found that special someone – and not just “eye candy”:

 “Where there is love, there is life.” ~ Gandhi

 1. You’re Always Looking At Their Face or In Their Eyes

-Eye gaze is a powerful indication of romantic feelings and is a principal differentiator between lust and love.
-When in love, experimental studies demonstrate that one’s visual attention focuses more towards the other person’s facial features – including the eyes.
+Eye gaze is a powerful indication of romantic feelings and principal differentiator between lust and love.
+When in love, experimental studies demonstrate that one’s visual attention focuses more on the other person’s facial features – including the eyes.

-Someone in the clutches of lust, meanwhile, focuses their gaze toward the body – which is unsurprising given that “body-gazing” dominates visual attention both before and during sexual intercourse.
+Meanwhile, someone in the clutches of lust focuses their gaze toward the body – which is unsurprising given that “body-gazing” dominates visual attention both before and during sexual intercourse.